EuanMcGrevey/IndividualProject/plan.md

 * **Week 23 [TERM ENDS]**

  - Minimal work on actual project, shouldn't be touched after this week.
+Focus on dissertation.

 * **Week 24**